Tomosius/P2-HangMan/README.md

 ### gameTryAgainButton
 This function displays the "Try Again" button on the game over screen.
 * If player was already playing EASIEST (**Beginner**) level, it will change button text contents accordingly
-* If player has won hardest (**Legendary**) level, text within button will congratulate player and will offer to try iit again
+* If a player has won the hardest (**Legendary**) level, a text within button will congratulate the player and will offer to try iit again

 ### gameTryAgainButtonOther
 This function displays the "Try Again" button with a different difficulty level on the game over screen.
 When button pressed, will initiate function **newGameOther**
-* If player has lost, it will offer easier difficulty based on one player just jas lost
+* If a player has lost, it will offer easier difficulty based on one player just jas lost
 * If player won, then button will offer harder difficulty to try
 * Function also checks, was it Beginner or Legendary difficulties, if so, this button will not be revealed